-The following table lists some of the common HTTP status codes.
-Other codes may be returned by the service as appropriate.
-See the Description column for a description of the status code and additional requirements imposed by this specification.
+The following table lists HTTP status codes which have meaning or usage defined for a Redfish service, or are otherwise referenced by this specification.
+Other codes may be returned by the service as appropriate, and their usage is implementation-specific.
+See the Description column for usage and additional requirements imposed by this specification.

-- Clients shall understand and be able to process the status codes in the following table as defined by the HTTP 1.1 specification and constrained by additional requirements defined by this specification. - · Services shall respond with these status codes as appropriate. - Exceptions from operations shall be mapped to HTTP status codes. - Redfish Services should not return the status code 100.
+- Clients shall understand and be able to process the status codes in the following table as defined by the HTTP 1.1 specification and constrained by additional requirements defined by this specification. - · Services shall respond with these status codes as appropriate.

+- Exceptions from operations shall be mapped to HTTP status codes. - Redfish Services should not return the status code 100.
 Using the HTTP protocol for a multipass data transfer should be avoided, except upload of extremely large data.